lowqualitysoarin/Glyph-Initiator/README.md

 | [Action] GLYPH_OFF<br/> [Class] .services.GlyphOffService | Different from STOP_GLYPH_SESSION, this just turns off all the lit up glyphs called by BUILD_GLYPH_CHANNEL DISPLAY_GLYPH_PROGRESS but doesn't stop the session. | None. |

 ## Parameter Help
-[String] actionKey : This is the target action that you want to play when calling PLAY_GLYPH_ACTION, make the sure the name that you are going to provide in this parameter corresponds to the existing entry you added in the app.
+[String] actionKey : This is the target action that you want to play when calling PLAY_GLYPH_ACTION, make the sure the name that you are going to provide in this parameter corresponds to the existing entry you added in the app.<br/>
-[String] channel : This is the channel that you want to use, check [Nothing's GDK](https://github.com/Nothing-Developer-Programme/Glyph-Developer-Kit?tab=readme-ov-file#glyph) on github to view the glyph channels of your phone.
+[String] channel : This is the channel that you want to use, check [Nothing's GDK](https://github.com/Nothing-Developer-Programme/Glyph-Developer-Kit?tab=readme-ov-file#glyph) on github to view the glyph channels of your phone.<br/>

 [Integer] interval : [Nothing's buildInterval documentation.](https://github.com/Nothing-Developer-Programme/Glyph-Developer-Kit#:~:text=buildInterval(int%20interval))\
 [Integer] cycles : [Nothing's buildCycles documentation.](https://github.com/Nothing-Developer-Programme/Glyph-Developer-Kit#:~:text=buildCycles(int%20cycles))\